 Hike: Stone Creek.
 Mile 132.6, river right

 Take the trail to the first waterfall at the head of a box canyon.
 A good trail bypasses this waterfall on the right.
-Walk on an intermittent trail or in creek by second fall to third fall with 3 cascades.
-There are many pools bypassed on trail on right.
-The canyon closes in and eventually boxes out at base of the Redwall at lovely ribbon waterfall sluicing down a mossy slide between narrow canyon walls.
+Walk on an intermittent trail or in the creek by the second fall to the third fall with 3 cascades.
+There are many pools bypassed on a trail on the right.
+The canyon closes in and eventually boxes out at the base of the Redwall at a lovely ribbon waterfall sluicing down a mossy slide between narrow canyon walls.
 3-4 hours to upper falls and back.

 Day 10.
 Saturday, October 15.